ubc-library-rc/rdm/content/10-2_Manual-Data-Anonymization.md

 {: .no_toc}
 If you want to share a dataset containing sensitive data among your research team members or with another researcher, there should be de-identification efforts to protect participants' personal information.
 Manual de-identification methods can be used to help prepare a dataset with sufficient de-identification so it can be shared among the research team or for researcher collaboration.

-> [!IMPORTANT]
-> Please note that this workshop offers a foundational introduction to manual data de-identification.
+***Disclaimer***: Please note that this workshop offers a foundational introduction to manual data de-identification.
 It’s recommended to consult with your institutional or departmental privacy, legal, or compliance expert for assistance with data de-identification.

 ### Terminology
-> [!NOTE]
+{: .no_toc}
-> UBC does not define the term “sensitive data”.
+UBC does not define the term “sensitive data”.
 Instead, UBC electronic information is classified using a schema outlined in UBC [Information Security Standard U1 (ISS-U1)](https://cio.ubc.ca/information-security-standards/U1).
 For the purposes of this workshop, however, we will use the term “sensitive data” to align with the terminology in Sensitive Data: Practical and Theoretical Considerations (Rod & Thompson, 2023).
 In this context, the term “sensitive data” will be treated as equivalent to information classified as “high risk” and “very-high risk” in UBC ISS-U1.

->[!NOTE]
+{: .note}

 >Looking for a cheat sheet?
-Check out our two-pager (IN PROGRESS)
+Check out our two-pager (IN PROGRESS) {: .note}

 ### Methods for manual de-identification